cstubben/pmcXML/README.md

 ## Parse XML

 The `pubmed` package includes three functions to parse full-text, tables and supplements from the XML document (`pmcText, pmcTable, pmcSupp`).
-The `pmcText` function splits the XML document into main sections and also inlcudes many other document parts inlcuding title, abstract, section titles, and captions from figure, table and supplements (references optional).
+The `pmcText` function splits the XML document into main sections and also includes title, abstract, section titles, and captions from figure, table and supplements (references optional).
 In addition, the text within each section is also split into complete sentences by taking care to avoid splitting after genus abbreviations like *E. coli* or other common abbreviations such as Fig., et al., e.g., i.e., sp., ca., vs., and others.
 In this example, the `sapply` function is used to count the number of sentences in each section.

 	unlist(xpathSApply(doc, "//article", xmlValue))
 	x <- pmcText(doc)